- An alternative testing universe, April 12, 2019

 Tester.
 Developer.
 Husband.
 Learner.
 Open-source software lover and contributor.
 Since June 2018, I’ve been assisting James Bach’s RSTA class as a peer advisor.

 Previously focused on automation, quality and testing related-tasks for event-driven software that processes around 10 million critical messages per day.
 Currently working with the largest sportswear manufacturer in Europe, and the second largest in the world.
 For more professional info, you can reach me on linkedin.
+You can also check out my CV.

 Since late 2018 I started documenting and improving my personal work methodology, Raid Software Testing which is a “guerrilla” work methodology for software testers in “monster” projects (read more in my post about RaidST).